Request for Proposals: MEDS

 - Client, including name, email, phone, and affiliation.
 The client is the primary representative from the client organization and the main point of contact for students.
-All clients listed on the proposal will be notified at the end of fall quarter (December 2021) regarding the status of the proposal.
+All clients listed on the proposal will be notified at the end of Fall Quarter (December 2022) regarding the status of the proposal.
 If you would prefer to limit notification of the proposal status to specific individuals, please note this in your proposal.

 - Proposed Project (3 pages):

 a.
 Objectives.
 What is the science problem with a strong environmental data component that requires a group solution?
-Focus on 1 concrete and achievable objective.
+Focus on one concrete and achievable objective.

 b.
 Significance.
 What is the context for this work?
 Why is this work important?
 Who is the target audience/client?
 Which other people (besides the client) would benefit from the results of this work?

 c.
 Background.
 In general, how did the problem arise?
 What has been done to date, if known.